Pfleger aus Kamerun bei der Arbeit

 Those wishing to work in the nursing profession in Germany on a long-term basis require official authorisation to practise their profession.
 As a rule, the following formal requirements must be met in order to be permitted to work in the nursing profession in Germany:

 • Recognised qualification: The nursing qualification obtained in your country of origin must be recognised in Germany.
 You have two options: You can either have an equivalence assessment carried out on the basis of your training records, or you can waive this and complete an adaptation programme directly.
-If you choose the first option, the competent authority will check your documents to see whether your non-academic vocational qualification is equivalent to a German qualification.
+If you choose the first option, the competent authority will check your documents to see whether your qualification is equivalent to a German qualification.
 The German qualification “Pflegefachfrau/-mann” or “Pflegefachperson” (nurse) is regarded as the reference occupation.
 If your qualification differs from the German qualification, you can take a knowledge test or go through an adaptation period to prove that you have an equivalent level of knowledge.
 With the second option, you can voluntarily sign a waiver of the equivalence assessment and be given the opportunity to complete an adaptation programme directly.
 This will shorten the procedure and reduce the administrative costs.
 However, the qualifications you have already acquired (e.g. further training) and your professional experience will then not be taken into account.
 As a result, the knowledge test or adaptation period may be more extensive than if the equivalence assessment is used.
 You have the right to receive guidance before making a decision.
 The Service Center for Professional Recognition (ZSBA) can give you free advice on waiving the equivalence assessment.
 The application for professional recognition can be submitted to the competent authority in the state in which you intend to work in.
 The German professional recognition obtained is valid nationwide.

 • Sufficient knowledge of the German language: For recognition, you must have at least level B2 according to the Common European Framework of Reference for Languages (CEFR).